Request an Appointment

 When symptoms of heart failure are caught early on, it can be treated through non-surgical methods.
 Making lifestyle changes is the best form of action, and this can make congestive heart failure symptoms less severe.
 Doctors typically recommend the following:

-- Quite Smoking - The heart and blood vessels are damaged by smoking.
+- Quit Smoking – The heart and blood vessels are damaged by smoking.
 Luckily there are programs that can help you quit.

 - Healthy Eating – Changing your diet is a great way to slow the effects of heart failure.
 It’s recommended that you limit fats, cholesterol, sodium and alcohol.
 Dieticians are great resources for helping you create an eating plan that is best suited for your needs.